xV4nd3Rx/SecSpark/README.md

 **SecSpark** is designed as a **pocket reference for security engineers, SOC analysts, penetration testers, red teamers, and CISOs**.

 It reduces **cognitive load** and **context switching** by providing:
-- 📑 **Cheatsheets** with essential commands, payloads, and quick fixes
+- 📑 **Cheatsheets** with essential commands, payloads, and quick fixes;
-- 🛠️ **Playbooks** for repeatable offensive and defensive workflows
+- 🛠️ **Playbooks** for repeatable offensive and defensive workflows;
-- ✅ **Checklists** for SOC operations, hardening, and compliance readiness
+- ✅ **Checklists** for SOC operations, hardening, and compliance readiness;
-- 📂 **Templates** for governance, risk management, and reporting
+- 📂 **Templates** for governance, risk management, and reporting.

-SecSpark covers the daily needs across the spectrum: **Pentesting, Red Teaming, SOC, Hardening, Governance, Risk, and Compliance.**
+SecSpark covers the daily needs across the spectrum: **Pentesting, Red Teaming, SOC, Hardening, Governance, Risk and Compliance.**

 ## ✨ Focus
 - Actionable